serenalwang/serenalwang.github.io/index.md

 Email: `serenalwang (at) berkeley.edu`

 ### News
-- **December 14, CIRM**: Excited to be speaking at the Centre International de Rencontres Mathematiques (CIRM) as part of their conference, (From Matchings to Markets.
-A tale of Mathematics, Economics and Computer Science)[https://conferences.cirm-math.fr/2879.html]!
+- **December 14, CIRM**: Excited to be speaking at the Centre International de Rencontres Mathematiques (CIRM) as part of their conference, [From Matchings to Markets.
+A tale of Mathematics, Economics and Computer Science](https://conferences.cirm-math.fr/2879.html)!

 - **November 30, UBC**: Grateful to have had the opportunity to give a seminar talk at UBC's Centre for Artificial Intelligence Decision-making and Action [CAIDA](https://caida.ubc.ca/event/operationalizing-counterfactual-metrics-incentives-ranking-and-information-asymmetry-serena) [video](https://caida.ubc.ca/videos)!